patrickkunka/easydropdown/README.md

 #### Gradient Bottom

+The "gradient bottom" component can be used to apply a gradation to the bottom of the body to indicate that there are additional items below the visible area and create a scroll affordance.
+This can be shown or hidden based on the `bodyAtBottom` class name applied to the "body" component above.

 | State       | Default Class         | Configuration Option        |
 | ----------- | --------------------- | --------------------------- |
 | Base        | `edd-gradient-bottom` | `classNames.gradientBottom` |

 #### Items List

+The "items list" component holds all items in the dropdown, and is used to restrict the scrollable height of the body by applying `max-height` and `overflow: auto` styles.

+When open, EasyDropDown will apply an inline `max-height` style to the items list component which is calculated based on the desired maximum visible items defined via the `behavior.maxVisibleItems` configuration option.
+This value may be further reduced to avoid collisions between the body and the viewport edge when the `behavior.clampMaxVisibleItems` configuration option is set.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |
 | Base        | `edd-items-list`      | `classNames.itemsList`     |

 #### Group

+"Group" components are used to wrap arbitrary groups of options, equivalent to the `<optgroup>` elements in the underyling `<select>` element.

+Even when there are no `<optgroup>` elements present in the provided select, a single wrapping `group` component will still be present.
+Internally, this simplifies component logic providing a consistent component hierarchy.

+When a group is present intentionally, it will typically include a "group label" element describing the purpose of the group.
+Groups that contain a label have a `groupHasLabel` class which can be used to target the styling of their child options (adding indentation, for example).

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |